CadeWilliams/projSmartCaneCSCE483/Documents/WeeklyReports/Week7.md

 | | Arthur Helmen |

 ## Project management status
-1. Now that we have a better understanding of what problems our target audience faces, we have been able to focus on our initial ideas that do tackle these problems.
-We will come to a concensus on whether we should make a robust system, or just focus on perfecting a specific aspect of the cane.
+1. Currently we are waiting on getting our Purchase Order approved so we can order the components and start testing them.
+On the meantime, we are ensuring that we all are in the same page in terms of how this product will work and how the components will come together.
+Also, we will be polishing the overall design and start working on the software design.
+2. Now that we have a schedule of milestones we need to meet, we have a rough estimate on how long each portion will take and are able to split the work more efficiently.

 ## Minutes from previous meeting